XP to Ponder:

 An interesting practice evolved as the party experience system

 developed.
-Higher-level characters, whose parties were able to slay
+Higher-level characters, whose parties were able to SLAY

 larger monsters and were likely to obtain more treasures, began demanding